-Globalization is more than just a buzzword: it’s a reality for business in 2018.
+Globalization is more than just a buzzword: it’s a reality for business nowadays.
 It’s changed the way that many companies work and how they approach many aspects of their operations.

 In fact, it’s almost necessary to embrace globalization and conduct business internationally if you want your company to be competitive in the global marketplace.

-This means that you can have a workforce that is based in different countries, in different time zones, with different cultural sensibilities, with different legislation and regulatory impositions all striving towards a common goal for your business despite these obstacles.
+This means that you can have a global workforce - the type that is based in different countries, in different time zones, with different cultural sensibilities, with different legislation and regulatory impositions all striving towards a common goal for your business despite these obstacles.

 With more and more companies accessing overseas outsourcing opportunities, wages have decreased for many workers in the original countries.
 Companies in the developing world are able to offer their services at a much reduced rate from those who live in countries with greater living standards.
 This means that workers in larger countries are affected.

 For businesses looking to take advantage of the opportunities offered by globalization, this can include paying lower salaries and having lower overheads when they operate in less developed nations.
 Other savings can be made in countries that have more favorable taxation and reduced red tape and business costs.